bradzacher/dnd-notes/eberron/characters/npcs/Germaine_Vilroy.md

 Personality

-- Gruff and doesn’t like wasting time.
+- Gruff and doesn't like wasting time.

 Notes